 Non-surgical treatments you can ask your specialist about include:

-There are also surgical treatments such as an FUE hair transplant or an FUT hair transplant.
-This is an advanced, minimally-invasive procedure which takes individual hair follicles in tiny punches from the back and side of the head, before transplanting them to the part of your scalp suffering from hair loss.
+There are also surgical treatments, such as FUE or FUT hair transplants.
+This is an advanced, minimally invasive procedure that uses tiny punches to remove individual hair follicles from the back and sides of the head, before transplanting them to the part of your scalp suffering from hair loss.

 Conclusion